skypilot-org/skypilot/docs/source/reservations/existing-clusters.rst

 * Debian-based OS (tested on Debian 11)
 * SSH access with key-based authentication
 * All machines must use the same SSH key and username
 * Port 6443 must be accessible on the head node from your local machine

 Deployment steps
 ----------------

-1. Create ``ips.txt`` with the IP addresses of your machines with one IP per line (like a MPI hostfile).
+1. Create a test file ``ips.txt`` with the IP addresses of your machines with one IP per line (like a MPI hostfile).
    The first node will be used as the head node.
 Here is an example ``ips.txt`` file:

    .. code-block:: text